Warning - This Page Contains Pictures of Baby Poop!

 Re: A maturing gut

 "Frequent bowel movements in breastfed babies are normal.
-The frequency and color are not a problem unless your baby shows signs of increased fussiness or delay in growth and weight gain.
+The frequency and color are not a problem unless your baby shows increased fussiness or delayed growth and weight gain.
 The stools should become less frequent and will most likely change color and texture between the 4th and 6th months.
 Your baby's digestive system is still maturing."

 Hasn't Had a Poop